The house was silent.

 - April 2012

-- May all your dreams be Damned.
-PenoftheDamned.com #Damned #free #horror #fiction@PenOfTheDamned 21 hours ago
+- We come once more to plague your dreams...
+PenoftheDamned.com #Damned #free #horror #fiction@PenOfTheDamned 22 hours ago